Conflict Resolution: Definition, Process, Skills, Examples

+Conflict resolution is the process by which two or more parties reach a peaceful resolution to a dispute.
 Conflict may occur between co-workers, or between supervisors and subordinates, or between service providers and their clients or customers.
-Conflict can also occur between groups, such as management and labor, or between whole departments.
+Conflict can also occur between groups, such as management and the labor force, or between whole departments.

 The resolution of conflicts in the workplace typically involves some or all of the following processes: